Using Readiness Metrics To Gauge Progress And Find Problems

 When implementing a change, how do you know if it’s successful or creating more problems than it’s solving?
 If you’re smart, you’re using change management metrics to gauge progress, what success looks like, how the change is impacting employees, and finding critical problems before they blow up in your face.

-On this episode of the Survive & Thrive podcast, Jennifer Ayers is joined by Jigar Shah to discuss the importance of change management metrics and what organizational leaders should be measuring in the first place.
+On this episode of the Survive & Thrive podcast, Jennifer Ayres is joined by Jigar Shah to discuss the importance of change management metrics and what organizational leaders should be measuring in the first place.
 Jigar is a strategic advisor at Concinnity, focusing on helping businesses accelerate growth through analyzing metrics.

 Listen to Jennifer and Jigar talk about change management metrics: